 Space-borne IV measurements are currently carried out with SAR or with optical sensors.
-For the calculation of optical IV, measurement techniques based on optical imagery are offset-based (speckle-, feature- and coherence-tracking).
+For the calculation of optical IV, measurement techniques based on optical imagery are offset-based.

-The main characteristics of offset tracking methods, and particularly feature-tracking one, which is the one used for the production of the CCI Optical IV ECV, is described in the following sub-sections.
+The main characteristics of offset tracking methods, and particularly feature-tracking one, which is the one used to produce the CCI Optical IV ECV, is described in the following sub-sections.